State-by-state abortion rights battle looming - NewsBreak

 Both sides seem to be operating on the assumption that a court reshaped by former President Donald Trump will either overturn or seriously weaken Roe.

 “We have a storm to weather,” said Elizabeth Nash, state policy analyst for the Guttmacher Institute, a research organization that supports abortion rights.
-“We have to weather the storm so that in the future — five, 10, 15 years from now — we’re talking about how we managed to repeal all these abortion bans.”What’s happening this week in Texoma, Dec.
-6 – 9
+“We have to weather the storm so that in the future — five, 10, 15 years from now — we’re talking about how we managed to repeal all these abortion bans.”Motorcyclists’ club donates $10,000 worth of toys to kids in need

 The institute estimates that as many as 26 states would institute some sort of abortion-access restrictions within a year, if permitted by the court.
 At least 12 states have “trigger bans” on the books, with restrictions that would kick in automatically if the justices overturn or weaken federal protections on abortion access.